Hacker0x01/docs.hackerone.com/docs/hackers/hacktivity.md

 On the **New** page, activities are ordered chronologically with the latest activity being listed on top.
 A previously appeared vulnerability goes back to the top when there is new activity on the report.

-On the **Top** page, activities are listed by the overall top vulnerabilities.
+On the **Top** page, activities are listed by the overall top vulnerabilities by number of upvotes.

 If you want to see downvoting, a commenting feature, or a new feature request, send [HackerOne a feature request](mailto:feedback@hackerone.com).